[Guide] Why you need sales enablement in your organization

 The future of sales enablement: No touch enablement

 AI currently plays an important role in sales enablement services.
-However, AI is used heavily in process automation.
-Specifically, AI helps with automated lead ranking, targeted content generation, business intelligence, data management, etc. Nonetheless, artificial intelligence works with buyer data after sellers touch their sales enablement platforms.
+However, it is also heavily used in process automation.
+Specifically, AI helps with automated lead ranking, targeted content generation, business intelligence, data management, and more.
+Nonetheless, after sellers touch their sales enablement platforms, artificial intelligence works with buyer data.

-For example, sales teams don't have accurate information after they've sent a proposal or contract to their prospect.
+For example, sales teams don’t have accurate information after they send a proposal or contract to their prospects.
 Sales reps have to wait in the dark.
-The majority of sales reps have to set automated reminders to reach out at frequent best-practiced intervals.
+Most sales reps have to set automated reminders to reach out at frequent, best-practice intervals.

 This leads to what is commonly called the “Valley of Death,” where 60% of proposals die without any understanding or feedback.